BenSaunders27/Awesome-SLP/README.md

 # Awesome-SLP
 A list of awesome work on Sign Language Production (SLP).
-It contains an extensive review of the field of SLP, with all relevant publications.
+It contains an extensive review of the field of deep-learning based SLP, with all relevant publications.

 I am gathering these papers (Currently 9 papers) as literature for my PhD, and thought others may be interested.
 If you have any updates, please feel free to contribute or email me at b.saunders@surrey.ac.uk.